Martha Hughes Cannon: Political career

-Last years, death, and legacy
+Last few years and death

 After leaving the legislature, Cannon still served as a member of the Utah Board of Health and as a member of the board of the Utah State School for the Deaf and Dumb.
 In 1902 she became a member of the psychology section of the Medico-Legacy Society of New York.
 The society's main focus was tuberculosis.
 In 1904 Cannon moved to California with her children for health reasons and became the vice president of the National Congress of Tuberculosis.
 She also worked at the Selwyn Emmett Graves Memorial Dispensary.
-After her husband's death in 1915, Cannon settled near her son in Los Angeles, California where he built Cannon her own home.
-She died in Los Angeles on July 10, 1932.
-Cannon's body was laid to rest at the Salt Lake City Cemetery next to her husband.
+After her husband's death in 1915, Cannon later moved to Los Angeles, California, where she lived in a home her son had built for her.
+She died on July 10, 1932.
+Cannon's body was laid to rest at the Salt Lake City Cemetery.